prajwal-2509/terminalpulse/README.md

   [your actual code here]
 ```

-Paste this into Claude, ChatGPT, Cursor, or any AI.
-No explaining needed.
+Paste into Claude, ChatGPT, Cursor — whatever you use.
+Zero explaining.

 ---